-4) The Union and the Employer agree that this Letter of Understanding will continue until such time as the Union and the Employer agree to terminate or amend the Letter of Understanding.
+- 4) School District No. 83 Early Learning Educator - The Union and the Employer agree that terms of this Letter of Understanding also apply to the position titled "Early Learning Educator" in School District No. 83 in the same manner as they apply to the StrongStart Coordinator positions. - The Union and the Employer agree that this Letter of Understanding will continue until such time as the Union and the Employer agree to terminate or amend the Letter of Understanding.

-IN WITNESS WHEREOF the parties hereto, by their authorized representatives, have affixed their signatures hereto on this day of , 2020.
+IN WITNESS WHEREOF the parties hereto, by their authorized representatives, have affixed their signatures hereto on this 29th day of January, 2021.